-Penalties for Inaccuracies: Calculating the penalty: Penalty reductions for disclosure: Maximum and minimum penalties for an inaccuracy involving an offshore matter and income tax or capital gains tax: Introduction
+Penalties for Inaccuracies: Calculating the penalty: Penalty reductions for disclosure: Maximum and minimum penalties for an inaccuracy involving an offshore matter: Introduction

 The guidance in this page applies only where

-- the tax at stake is income tax or capital gains tax and
+- the tax at stake is income tax, capital gains tax or inheritance tax, and

 - the person gave HMRC an inaccurate return or other document which relates to 2011-12 or a later year on or after 6 April 2011.